 Returning to the Oscar fray are frontrunner Laura Dern (“Marriage Story”), Kathy Bates (“Richard Jewell”) and Margot Robbie (“Bombshell”) along with newcomers Scarlett Johansson and Florence Pugh.

 A multiple Netflix fall festival entry is the David Heyman-produced Noah Baumbach dramedy “Marriage Story” (December 6), starring Adam Driver, dual nominee Johansson and two-time nominee Dern (“Wild,” “Rambling Rose”) who boasts a showy supporting role as a fast-talking feminist lawyer.
-She took home a double win from the New York Film Critics Circle for “Marriage Story” and “Little Women,” as well as SAG, Golden Globe and Critics Choice wins.
+She took home a double win from the New York Film Critics Circle for “Marriage Story” and “Little Women,” as well as SAG, Golden Globe, BAFTA and Critics Choice wins.
 Dern is also earning kudos for HBO’s “Big Little Lies.”
 She’s a beloved child of Hollywood.

 Johansson also delivers a strong Critics Choice and SAG-nominated performance in Taika Waititi’s Hitler satire “Jojo Rabbit” (Fox Searchlight) as the activist mother of a lonely young Nazi enthusiast (Roman Griffin Davis) with an imaginary friend (Waititi) who battles for dominance with a young Jewish girl (Thomasin McKenzie) hidden in their house.
 Clearly, the TIFF People’s Choice award-winner and popular hit has coattails.